 History of the bid exploration process:

-On June 20, 2016, City Council accepted a recommendation from the Calgary Sport Tourism Authority (CSTA), or CSTA, to form and fund a bid exploration committee.
+In June 2016, City Council accepted a recommendation from the Calgary Sport Tourism Authority (CSTA)to form and fund a bid exploration committee.
 Council also authorized up to $5M from the fiscal sustainability reserve to conduct the study.
-The report and an independent third party study presented to Council, is now available online as well as in the media release.
+The to form and fund a bid exploration committee.
+Council also authorized up to $5M from the fiscal sustainability reserve to conduct the study.
+The report and the media release are available online.

-On September 19, 2016, The City of Calgary announced the membership and governance of the newly formed Calgary Bid Exploration Committee (CBEC).
+In September 2016, the City of Calgary announced the membership and governance of the newly formed Calgary Bid Exploration Committee (CBEC).
 CBEC will examine the costs, benefits and feasibility of Calgary hosting the 2026 Olympic and Paralympic Winter Games.
-The media release can be read here.
+The report and media release are available online.

 Mayor Naheed Nenshi, City of Calgary: "Calgarians embrace the Olympic values and live the Olympic spirit.
 We believe Calgary has the potential to be a strong and natural contender to repeat as host of the Winter Olympic and Paralympic Games.
 However, there are lots of hard questions that must be answered so we can make an informed decision about whether or not Calgarians, as a community, want to bid for the games."